Skip to content

 Graham County Electric is committed to provide members with affordable cost effective energy solutions.

-On March 6, 2026, Graham County Electric Cooperative appeared on the leak site of the dragonforce ransomware group after internal files were exfiltrated during a ransomware attack.
+On March 6, 2026, Graham County Electric Cooperative appeared on the leak site of the dragonforce ransomware group in a listing claiming internal files were exfiltrated during a ransomware attack.
 The rural Arizona utility, which supplies electricity to thousands of homes and businesses, has not yet disclosed the exact number of members affected or the full scope of the stolen data.

 Public reporting indicates that dragonforce added Graham County Electric Cooperative to its leak site on March 6, 2026.
 The group claims to have stolen internal files during a ransomware incident.
 No specific victim count has been released by the utility or the attackers.
 Available reporting describes the exposed material as internal documents rather than a straightforward database of customer records.
 The cooperative has stated it remains focused on delivering affordable energy but has not issued a detailed public notification about the volume or sensitivity of the leaked files.